TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_lb_backendpool_tsgv2/130699-d-check-if-load-balance-rule-has-floating-ip-enabled-8446.md

 Sometimes customers incorrectly enable this option.
 If you notice that the customer has the option enabled check with the customer to ensure that what they configured is what they intended.
 Have them validate they have a clustering technology properly configured or a loopback adapter configured with the front-end IP.
 If the customer does not know what you are talking about, chances are they incorrectly configured floating IP and they should disable it.

-## How to check if Floating IP is enabled on the backend resources
+## Recommended Steps

-* Find the Load Balancer in Resource Explorer in Azure Support Center
+1. Find the Load Balancer in Resource Explorer in Azure Support Center
-* Find the load balancing rules used for the customer solution and expand
+2. Find the load balancing rules used for the customer solution and expand
-* Check the property &quot;Enable Floating IP&quot;
+3. Check the property "Enable Floating IP"

 For more information on Floating IPs check this Microsoft Docs Resource below

-## Recommended Documents
+### Recommended Documents

 * [backend port reuse by using Floating IP](https://docs.microsoft.com/azure/load-balancer/load-balancer-multivip-overview#rule-type-2-backend-port-reuse-by-using-floating-ip)